CafeOBJ/cafeobj/manual/md/reference.md

 printed.
 Setting the switch `trace` will result in the display of which rule, substitution, and replacement are used.

+## `trace [whole]` switch ## {#switch-trace}

+During evaluation, it is sometimes desirable to see the rewrite sequences, not just the results.
+Setting the switch `trace whole` will result in the resultant term of each rewrite step being printed.
+Setting the switch `trace` will result in the display of which rule, substitution, and replacement are used.

 ## `trans [ <label-exp> ] <term> => <term> .` ## {#trans}